Spatiotemporal k-means: Experiments

-In order to evaluate the performance of our proposed method, we perform experiments on the spatiotemporal benchmark dataset proposed by Cakmak et. al ~\cite{cakmak2021spatio}.
-Recognizing that there was no unified and commonly used experimental dataset and protocol in the field of spatiotemporal clustering, Cakmak et. al proposed a benchmark for detecting moving clusters in collective animal behavior.
-Their benchmark is based on three collective animal behavior models and contains $3,600$ spatiotemporal datasets of sizes ranging from $600$ up to $520,000$, where size is determined by multiplying together number of time steps and number of objects.
-The datasets track static clusters, where points do not change cluster membership over time ~\cite{cakmak2021spatio}.
-During our evaluation, we focus on the benchmark datasets that have size between $800$ and $35,000$, of which there are $1,034$.
-We take this approach, because we are particularly interested in the performance of our method in the low-data domain, where either we have very few objects or very few time steps from which to infer behavior.
+To experimentally validate the performance of STG$k$M, we use the benchmark dataset proposed by Cakmak et. al ~\citep{cakmak2021spatio}.
+Their benchmark is based on three collective animal behavior models and contains $3,600$ spatiotemporal datasets of sizes ranging from $600$ up to $520,000$, where size is calculated as $T \times n$.
+The datasets track static clusters, where points do not change cluster membership over time.
+During our evaluation, we focus on the datasets that have size between $800$ and $35,000$, of which there are $1,034$.
+We do so, because we are particularly interested in performance in the low-data domain, where either we have few objects or few time steps from which to infer behavior.

-Cakmak et. al measure clustering quality with the adjusted mutual information (AMI) score and report execution time for a handful of baseline methods.
-The implemented baseline methods all allow points to switch clusters between time steps, and the reported AMI compares the full cluster assignment histories against the ground truth, which does not allow for point switching.
-While this comparison provides a way to evaluate the short-term associations, because of the mismatch between the method and the data generating mechanism, we believe that it is more informative to compare the stable, long-term associations derived from the full assignment histories against the ground truth.
-Therefore, we report both what refer to as the total AMI for the full cluster assignment histories and the long-term AMI for the long-term associations.
-We calculate total AMI as in Cakmak et. al by comparing the cluster assignment histories to the ground truth static cluster assignments.
-We obtain the long-term AMI by applying Phase 2 of our method to both our output from Phase 1 and the cluster assignment histories of the baseline methods.
-As in ~\cite{cakmak2021spatio}, we divide our data into groups based on size (e.g. 800-3000 data points, 3000-6000 points, etc.).
-We report results as the median and average of total and long-term AMI for each range of dataset sizes.
+Cakmak et. al measure clustering quality with adjusted mutual information (AMI) score and report execution time for a handful of baseline methods.
+The methods all output dynamic clusters, but AMI compares the dynamic cluster assignments against a static ground truth.
+To avoid this mismatch, we compare the ground truth against stable clusters derived from the full assignment histories.
+To this end, we use Phase 2 of ST$k$M to extract long-term clusters, not only from Phase 1's output, but also from the baseline methods.
+Then we report what we refer to as long-term AMI, which compares the predicted versus ground truth static clusters.
+We divide our data into groups based on size (e.g. 800-3000, 3000-6000, etc.) and report results as the median and average of long-term AMI for each range of sizes.
+We note that in ~\citep{cakmak2021spatio}, during the cluster merging process, points that cannot be assigned to a cluster are given the same label, resulting in an erroneous association of unassigned points as a single cluster during the calculation of AMI.
+In order to avoid this interpretation, we give them all given unique labels during evaluation.